Day care for older people

 - Snacks, a two-course hot meal and transport to and from the centre are available at a nominal charge.

 - A bathing service is also available and a hairdresser visits once a week.

 Phone: 01204 332822

-Horwich Day Centre was opened in 1999, complete with disabled access and toilet facilities.
-The décor is light and airy and rooms are filled with natural light.
-The Centre is open from 9.00 am to 5.00pm Monday to Friday and offers 25 places to older people.
+- We are open from 9.00am to 5.00pm Monday to Friday and offer places to older people.
 Local people, over the age of 65 are also welcome to drop in for a cup of tea and a chat.

-Local schoolchildren often come in and play chess and card games and join with our centre’s activities.
-We are an active part of the neighbourhood.
+- Local schoolchildren often come in and play chess and card games and join with the activities.